Rodrigues (constituency)

 Rodrigues is a parliamentary constituency represented in the National Assembly of Mauritius.
 The entire island of Rodrigues, an autonomous region of Mauritius, forms the constituency.
 It is the only constituency that elects two members to the assembly, with all of the other constituencies electing three members.

 Since 2024, four members currently represent the constituency.
-Both of the elective seats of Rodrigues are represented by Roxana Collet and Francisco François from the Rodrigues People's Organisation.
+Both of the elective seats of Rodrigues are represented by Marie Roxana Collet and Francisco François from the Rodrigues People's Organisation.
 An additional two best loser seats were allocated to the Alliance Liberation, which are represented by Dianette Henriette-Manan and Jacques Édouard.

 Constituency profile

 The constituency was established in 1966 through an Order in Council after Clement Roussety, a Rodriguan who would eventually be elected as one of the constituency's first members, filed a case to the Supreme Court that the general elections held in 1959 and 1963 were unconstitutional because Rodrigues was omitted from participating it, thus becoming unrepresented.

 In the following year, the constituency was first contested in the 1967 general election with both seats going to the Parti Mauricien Social Démocrate.
 Since then, the constituency continues to represent two elected members, with a possibility of members being chosen through the Best Loser System.
 In the general elections held in 1995, 2000, 2005 and 2024, the constituency saw a total of four members elected and chosen to represent the island, the most it had so far.